thomaswoodcock/thomaswoodcock.github.io/_posts/2020-06-21-a-site-aside.md

 layout: post
 title: "A Site Aside"
 date: 2020-06-21
+description: "Building the website using Jekyll and Liquid."
 ---

 I thought I would play around with the website before I begin my